AhmedElaguab/turtle-facts-quiz-react-app/README.md

+# Turtle Facts Quiz - React App

+A quiz application about turtles built with React.

+This app was inspired by [hungryturtlecode.com](https://hungryturtlecode.com) Angular [tutorial](https://hungryturtlecode.com/projects/1-build-angular-quiz-app-scratch/).

+## Get started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: